john-science/python_for_scientists/classes/01_control_statements/problem_set_2_strings.md

  5. Given a sentence as a string `s`, use a `for` loop to print each word in that sentence.
     * **Hint**: `s.split(',')` will break a string into bits, using commas as a seperator.
  6. Start with the string `text = 'Emigrate'`, replace the letter `m` with `n`, replace the letter `r` with `m`, and remove the last two characters.
- 7. Start with the string `cipher = 'planbluring'`, replace the fifth character with a space, replace all `A`s with `p`, and replace the sixth character with `T`.
+ 7. Start with the string `cipher = 'planbluring'`, replace the fifth character with a space, replace all `p`s with `A`s, and replace the sixth character with `T`.

 #### Citation